 - Mirror Coating - a reflective top coating that is applied to the front surface of a lens.
 Mirror-coated lenses have a shiny finish.
 Functionally, it reduces light transmission, particularly from harsh, bright light (e.g. driving west while the sun is setting).
 There are many colors available in the 2 different types of mirror coatings:

 Flash Mirror Coatings - more subtle, less of an appearance of color

-Solid Mirror Coatings - highly reflective.
+Solid Mirror Coatings - highly reflective

-Anti-Reflective Coating - reduces glare off of the surface of the lens, creating more crisp vision for the wearer.
+- Anti-Reflective Coating - reduces glare off of the surface of the lens, creating more crisp vision for the wearer.
 Highly recommended for clear lenses or any lens that transitions from clear to a dark color.

-7. Know Your Vision Type
+7. Vision Type

-Progressive - lens that has 3 general areas: distance, intermediate, and near.
+- Progressive - lens that has 3 general areas: distance, intermediate, and near.
 No visible lines or seams on the lens.
 The power of the lens changes gradually.

-8. Have Your Prescription Handy
+8. Updated Prescription

-9. Know your Pupil Distance (PD)
+9. Pupil Distance (PD)

-10. Use Your FSA / HSA Accounts
+10. FSA / HSA Accounts